Up to 60% off sofas & mattresses — limited‑time deals.

 How do I know if a sofa cover is truly machine washable?

-Look for explicit laundering instructions on the tag or product listing, not only a cleaning code.
+Look for explicit laundering instructions for the cover itself, not just an upholstery cleaning code.

 Are “W” or “W/S” codes the same as washable covers?